 - Doesn’t contain bark or compost.

 - Non organic materials.

 - Be careful not to overwater.

 FoxFarm FX14047 Happy Frog Potting Soil—Best Nutrient Rich Soil

-The FoxFarm potting soil is nutrient rich and made from all organic materials to give your plants the goodness that they need.
+The FoxFarm product is nutrient rich and made from all organic materials to give your plants the goodness that they need.

 It contains bat guano, earthworm castings, and composted forest humus to give your houseplants a nutritious base to grow from.